pkdone/mdb-tx-shard-affinity-demo/README.md

 * You have a local or remote MongoDB sharded cluster containing 2 Shards available to use, accessible from your workstation.
 Note:
     - You can't use a MongoDB Atlas hosted Database Cluster because Atlas [doesn't allow the use of](https://www.mongodb.com/docs/atlas/unsupported-commands/) some of the sharding commands required by this demo.
     - For convenience, you could use the [sharded-mongodb-docker](https://github.com/pkdone/sharded-mongodb-docker) project to easily run a MongoDB sharded cluster in a set of Docker containers on your workstation.
-* The [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/install/) is installed on your workstation .
+* The [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/install/) is installed on your workstation.

 ## Steps To Run

-1. **PERFORM NON-AFFINITY TEST**: From the terminal, execute the following MongoDB Shell script to configure two sharded collections, `items` (i.e.,  bank account transactions) and balances (i.e.,  bank account balances) and loop ingesting data using a transaction for each batch of items and balances updates.
+1. **PERFORM NON-AFFINITY TEST**: From the terminal, execute the following MongoDB Shell script to configure two sharded collections, `items` (i.e.,  bank account debit/credit records) and balances (i.e.,  bank account balances) and loop ingesting data using a transaction for each batch of items and balances updates.

     ```console
     mongosh "mongodb://localhost:27017/" mdb-tx-shard-affinity-demo.mongodb